isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev.rst

    :scale: 25
    :align: center

    Fig1.
-The colored points belong to one selected sample.
+Each dot represents a pair of cases and the associated Jaccard index.
+The blue points show the pairs that involve the case TCGA-06-5416.

 -------------